labdaddy/linux/README.md

 Almost identical to df but more visually appealing.
 With colors.

 # lsblk
 This command lists out all the storage blocks, which includes disk partitions and optical drives including the mount point and size of the drive.
+This command also shows the drives and partitions in a tree format much like the tree command,

 # blkid
 Prints the block device (partitions and storage media) attributes like uuid and file system type.
 Does not report the space on the partitions.